-Warrior Trading is another one of those online day trading communities that sell trading courses mainly targeted toward beginners.
-Ross Cameron the red-haired, scruffy looking dude behind the company and employs other mentors to teach different strategies for trading small cap stocks.
-It originally started out just as a blog back in 2012 and over the last five years has gone to become one of the most well-known live day trading chat rooms on the web.
-Clearly he must be doing something right, but question remains, is his service popular because he provides the best stock market education or is it because he’s a clever marketer.
-Personally I think it could be a mix of both components but I am skeptical due to the abundance of fraudsters on the internet selling courses to schmucks and not showing verified profits or brokerage statements to back-up controversial claims.
+Warrior Trading originally started just as a blog in 2012.
+Over the last eight years it has become one of the most popular live day trading chat rooms.
+Clearly, he must be doing something right, but questions remain.
+Is his service popular because he provides the best education or because he’s a clever marketer?
+Personally, I think it could be a mix of both components.
+I’m skeptical due to the abundance of fraudsters selling courses and not showing verified profits to back-up earning claims.

-Their mission is to create 50,000 full-time traders by 2020, this is a very ambitious statement but apparently they have 500,000 members so it’s not as crazy as it sounds.
-I think they’ll be doing well to help 5,000 people quit their jobs and trade the markets full-time from home.
-According to a survey from 100 randomly selected graduates from the Warrior Pro group, a staggering 82% who completed the class ended up becoming profitable traders.
-This could be true or they could have purposely cherry picked their top graduates as a 82% success rate sounds far fetched.
+Their mission is to create 50,000 full-time traders by 2020.
+A very ambitious statement but apparently they have 500,000 members so it’s not as crazy as it sounds.
+I think they’ll be doing well to help 500 people quit their jobs and trade the markets full-time from home.
+According to a survey from 100 randomly selected graduates from the Warrior Pro group, 82% who completed the class became profitable traders.
+This could be true or they could have purposely cherry picked their top students.
+82% success rate sounds far fetched.

 Ross is the main guy and founder, he follows 3 simple strategies – gap and go, reversal and momentum.
 These are easy to learn and spot but that doesn’t make them easy to make money with.
 He employs two main instructors as he can’t teach 5,000 students all at once.
 Mike Herman trades news driven momentum stocks above $20 using technical analysis and market sentiment to gain an edge.
-Jeff Foster is a swing trader with 9 years experience, Jeff likes to play high volume momentum stocks with solid chart setups and is constantly testing new strategies to stay ahead.
-From reading oth er reviews from past customers these two guys have been highlighted as the best instructors to follow.
+Jeff Foster is a swing trader with 9 years experience.
+Jeff likes to play high volume momentum stocks with solid chart setups and is constantly testing new strategies.
+From reading other reviews from past customers these two guys have been highlighted as the best instructors to follow.

 Warrior Trading Chat Room Overview

-They have three different pricing options starting at $149 per month, $297 per quarter and $897 annually, bonuses are offered for those crazy people who decide to join on an annual basis.
-If you’re thinking of signing up, I recommend going through all their free content on Youtube as well reading blog posts, you’ll need to pay to learn the more dense material.
-Also they offer a 7 day free trial and you can use the coupon code “300OFF” to save $300.
+They have three different pricing options starting at $149 per month, $297 per quarter and $897 annually.
+Bonuses are offered for those crazy people who decide to join on an annual basis.
+If you’re thinking of signing up, I recommend going through all their free content on YouTube and reading blog posts.
+You’ll need to pay to learn the more dense material.
+Also, they offer a 7 day free trial and you can use the coupon code “300OFF” to save $300.

 Is Warrior Trading a Scam?

-Despite all the controversial claims and click bait headlines, Ross has actually posted proof on his blog to verify all of his profits for 2016 and 2017.
+Despite all the controversial claims and click-bait headlines, Ross has posted proof on his blog to verify profits for 2016 and 2017.
 Even though he is fully transparent and publicly shows his trades, haters will always doubt his success and want more proof.
-Haters dislike the fact how much he makes selling high-priced products and by now Ross has a net worth close to $4 million from his business.
+Haters dislike the fact how much he makes selling high-priced products.

-Due to his success Ross has had thousands of customers so it’s unlikely he’s able to please everyone, he can’t reply to every email as there’s only 24 hours in a day.
-Just because he receives a few complaints it does not make him a scam but you should definitely take heed of the criticisms of his service.
-Luckily there are websites such as Trust Pilot and Investimonials where past customers leave reviews, always be skeptical of overly positive ratings as it’s common for guru’s to encourage members to give them good ratings by giving away free bonuses and trials.
-Also rivals and haters like to leave bad ratings to unfairly damage his reputation purely out of jealousy.
+Due to his success, Ross has had thousands of customers so it’s unlikely he’s able to please everyone.
+He can’t reply to every email as there are only 24 hours in a day.
+Just because he receives a few complaints it does not make him a scam but you should definitely take heed of the criticisms.
+Luckily there are websites such as Trust Pilot and Investimonials where customers leave reviews.
+Always be skeptical of overly positive reviews.
+It’s common for gurus to encourage members to give away free bonuses and trials in return for a testimonial.
+Also, rivals and haters like to leave bad ratings to damage his reputation purely out of jealousy.

 Ross Cameron vs Tim Sykes

-Both guys have made millions selling educational courses, they have proved they can be profitable traders so they decided to become online entrepreneurs to monetize their knowledge of trading.
-It’s a lot easier and significantly less risky to make millions selling subscriptions than it is trading penny stocks.
-Tim Sykes was original pioneer of selling educational material such as DVD’s and a newsletter for small cap stocks, his aggressive marketing and lavish lifestyle did not gone unnoticed, Bloomberg even labelled him a “millionaire douche bag” in an article that attracted even more customers to his business.
-On the other hand Ross is a chilled, laid-back person who doesn’t drive around in a Lamborghini for attention.
-He markets himself as an average Joe which appeals to a lot more people but clearly is an intelligent person so his results won’t be easily duplicated.
+Both guys have made millions selling courses and have proved they are profitable traders so they decided to monetize their knowledge.
+It’s easier and less risky to make millions selling subscriptions than it is trading penny stocks.
+Tim Sykes was the original pioneer of selling products such as DVD’s and a chat room for penny stocks, his marketing and lavish lifestyle did not go unnoticed, Bloomberg even labelled him a “millionaire douche bag”.
+On the other hand, Ross is a chilled, laid-back person who doesn’t drive around in a Lamborghini.
+He markets himself as an average Joe which appeals to more people.
+Clearly he’s an intelligent person so his results won’t be easy to copy.